hood-network/patchcord/docs/structure.md

 of interest is `tests/conftest.py` as it contains test-specific configuration for the app object.
 Adding a test is trivial, as pytest will match against any file containing `test_` as a prefix.

+## Litecord-specifics

+### How do I fetch a User/Guild/Channel/DM/Group DM/...?

+You can find the common code to fetch those in `litecord/storage.py` on the `Storage` class, acessible via `app.storage`.
+A good example is `Storage.get_user`.
+There are no custom classes to hold common things used in the Discord API.

+They're all dictionaries and follow *at least* the same fields you would expect on the Discord API.

+### How are API errors handled?

+Quart provides custom handling of errors via `errorhandler()`.
+You can look at the declared error handlers on `run.py`.
+The `500` error handler converts any 500 into a JSON error object for client ease-of-use.

+All litecord errors inherit from the `LitecordError` class, defining things on top such as its specific Discord error code and what HTTP status code to use.

+Error messages are documented [here](https://discordapp.com/developers/docs/topics/opcodes-and-status-codes#http).